tobealive/python-async-requests-example/README.md

 # Python-async-requests-example

-Example in python that focuses on concurrent / parallel async requests.
+Example in python that focuses on concurrent async requests.

 ```
 1: 6.04s